OPstriker/OPstriker/README.md

 ## 🚀 About Me
-#### Hellow!, im OPstriker a Self-Taught Developer Who Works Most of the Time Alone on Private Projects.
+#### Hellow!, Im OPstriker a Self-Taught Developer Who Works Most of the Time Alone on Private Projects.

 ## 🛠 Tools and Languages (Not Mastered But Still Learning)